-As a musician I love working with other creative people to support their stories with sound.
+Hi my name is Vince Webb and I’m a composer.
+I love working with other creative people to support their stories with sound.
 I use a blend of live instruments and samples in my work to create a fresh palette of sounds for each project.
-For me, making music is about staying playful, exploring new sounds and techniques and being truthful to the narrative.
-In some ways my process hasn't moved on much from banging pots and pans aged 6 (but fewer broken chopsticks).
+For me making music is about staying playful, being truthful to the narrative and exploring new sounds.
+In some ways my process hasn't moved on much from banging pots and pans aged 6 (but fewer broken spoons).

 I’m excited by new technology and am one of only a handful of composers working with a dedicated space for room-scale virtual reality and the ability to deliver in ambisonics format.
 I recently wrote the soundtracks for the VR games Shadow Point (Sir Patrick Stewart), Augmented Empire (Kate Mulgrew, Nick Frost) and They Suspect Nothing (Jim Broadbent).